sjseth/AI-Case-Sorter-CS7.1/CommunityContributions/Classifier/ausrobbo/LED Control/README.md

 ### New Serial Commands

-1.  getconfig
-    Will return all the configuration parameters, including the new cameraLEDLevel.
+1.  getconfig - returns all the configuration parameters, including the new cameraLEDLevel.

-2.  cameraledlevel:x
-	Sets the camera brightness to x, where x is 0-255.
+2.  cameraledlevel:x - 	sets the camera brightness to x, where x is 0-255.
 The console will reply with the percentage level set.

 ## Debugging